 8.1.
 Does the product contain less than or equal to 0.15% insoluble impurities?
 Yes No

-8.2 If "Yes," does the facility obtain testing from an independent third party laboratory accredited by the equivalent of the Standards Council of Canada (SCA)?
+8.2 If "Yes," does the facility obtain testing from an independent third party laboratory accredited by the equivalent of the Standards Council of Canada (SCA) and the national standards council equivalent to the SCA in the country of origin?
 Yes No

 Specify the name of the independent third party laboratory used: